sonroyaalmerol/pbs-plus/README.md

 # Proxmox Backup Server (PBS) Plus

-A Proxmox Backup Server (PBS) "overlay" proxy server designed to add advanced backup features, positioning PBS as a robust alternative to Veeam.
+A Proxmox Backup Server (PBS) "extension" designed to add advanced backup features, positioning PBS as a robust alternative to Veeam.

 > [!WARNING]
 > This repo is currently in heavy development.
 Expect major changes on every release until the first stable release, `1.0.0`.